 The campaign launched in August 2000 and it is designed to increase the public's awareness of, and participation in, community coalitions that provide activities and support for the youth in their neighborhoods.
 The ads seek to motivate adults to volunteer, coach or mentor to keep kids active, off the streets and away from drugs.
 The message is that everyone has something to offer in order to be a positive influence on the kids in their community.

-to find local opportunities to get involved.
-The website connects
+area or to find local opportunities to get involved.
+The

-visitors to anti-drug coalitions and other national youth-oriented
+website connects visitors to anti-drug coalitions and other

 Ecstasy use can cause short- and long-term memory loss, and some users experience memory problems after taking just a single dose of the drug, according to British researchers.